LakiLiu/SCOR-Datathon-2020-Top-Solution/README.md

 # NHANE-CVD-Death-Prediction
 This Project is to predict Cardiovascular Disease (CVD) Death based on NHANE Open data (National Health and Nutrition Examination Survey, https://wwwn.cdc.gov/nchs/nhanes/default.aspx).
 By adding **Nutrition Dataset**, the model performance is increased by **8%**.
-This project is awarded as First Price in the SCOR Datathon in Paris, France in February 2020. <br>
+This project is awarded as **First Prize** in the SCOR Datathon in Paris, France in February 2020. <br>

 This repo is composed by two parts, Data and JupyterNote scripts.